 Our lab specializes in engineering nanomaterials for delivery of nucleic acid and protein therapeutics, soft tissue regeneration, and immunoengineering.
 Specifically, we aim to understand the structure-property-function relationship of biomaterials and technology platforms to enhance their therapeutic efficacy and develop new methods for scalable manufacturing and translation.

-We build upon the strong collaborative focus here at Hopkins, with access to a network of world-leading scientists and clinicians within medical, biological, and engineering disciplines.
-We are part of the Institute for NanoBioTechnology (INBT) and Department of Materials Science and Engineering located on the engineering campus, the Translational Tissue Engineering Center (TTEC) located on the medical campus, and the Whitaker Biomedical Engineering Institute between the two campuses.
-Our research has a strong translational focus, and we enjoy several key partnerships with industry collaborators.
+We build upon the strong collaborative projects with top scientists and clinicians at Hopkins and beyond.
+We are part of the Institute for NanoBioTechnology (INBT) and Department of Materials Science and Engineering located on the engineering campus, and the Translational Tissue Engineering Center (TTEC) and Department of Biomedical Engineering located on the medical campus.
+Our research has a strong translational focus and enjoys strong collaborations with industry partners.